 What Lenard found was that the intensity of the incident light had no effect on the maximum kinetic energy of the photoelectrons.
 Those ejected from exposure to a very bright light had the same energy as those ejected from exposure to a very dim light of the same frequency.
 In keeping with the law of conservation of energy, however, more electrons were ejected by a bright source than a dim source.

-Later experiments by others, most notably the American physicist Robert Millikan (1865–1953), found that light with frequencies below a certain cutoff value, called the threshold frequency, would not eject photoelectrons from the metal surface no matter how bright the source.
+Later experiments by others, most notably the American physicist Robert Millikan in 1914, found that light with frequencies below a certain cutoff value, called the threshold frequency, would not eject photoelectrons from the metal surface no matter how bright the source was.
 These result were completely unexpected.
 Given that it is possible to move electrons with light and given that the energy in a beam of light is related to its intensity, classical physics would predict that a more intense beam of light would eject electrons with greater energy than a less intense beam no matter what the frequency.
 This was not the case, however.